acorn-andrew/react-dev-test-address-book/README.md

 ## Submitting assignment
 You can submit your assignment by creating a merge request for your `feat/todo-assignment` branch.
 That's it, good luck! 🚀

-> If any questions might arise about the assignment please contact l.zimmerman@wearetriple.com
+> If any questions might arise about the assignment please contact andrew@acorn.me